Skip to main content

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+Capture+of+the+Wallpaper+Design+by+Mrs.+Fisher+in+the+Game+Room%2C+%5Bca.+1940s-1950s%5D">A Zoom Capture of the Wallpaper Design by Mrs. Fisher in the Game Room, [ca. 1940s-1950s]</a>

 The wallpaper scene is called "La chasse à Compiègne,” and attributed to the French painter, Charles Vernet, ca. 1815.
-It is also used in other buildings as a wall mural, including the Friedrichsmoor Hunting Lodge:
+It is also used in other buildings as a wall mural, including the Friedrichsmoor Hunting Lodge.
+An explanation of the Hunting Lodge gives a brief history of the wallpaper:

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Room%2C+in+Friedrichsmoor+Hunting+Lodge%0D%0ACastles+and+Manor+Houses%3B+ACD+Sept+2025%0D%0A">Room, in Friedrichsmoor Hunting Lodge<br />